celigo/integrator-api-docs/import.md

 Import
 ======

+Standalone imports (invoked via the API) are useful for Embedded Integrations where user actions in an external app (like clicking a button) need to invoke an external application's API in real-time and return the results immediately.
+Standalone imports are also useful in Hooks to submit data into an application dynamically based on business logic.

 ##### What is an Import?

 Imports are used to insert data into an application.
 Like [Exports](#Export), Imports can run standalone, or in the context of a [Flow](#Flow).